HOOTORO/afk.GG/docs/src/md/blog/bnb-en.md

 </figure>
 As for the other 350 channels, the BNB discord is designed in such a way that any person could find not only game related question information, but a place where you can comfortably spend your leisure time and chat / share any aspect their interests.

 Everything is done here so that each participant would be as comfortable as possible within the community.
 By the way, there are no strict rules or some kind of, this function is perfectly performed by the server index describing all server channels with clearly defined topics and expected content.

 As you may have noticed, a separate discord server with a comparable number of channels is used for the abyss.
 At first I assumed that the main purpose of such a decision was to once again emphasize the importance of events, but when I saw the total number of channels, it became obvious that the placement of all this on the farm on one server would be hell for any manager (who has access to all/most of these channels).
 But even despite the initial reasons for such a decision, this does not detract from the above positive bonus + open opportunities for organizing / distributing key coordinators specifically for the abyss and easy management of role-playing accesses, without the need to embed them in the role model of the main server of the community.

 ## Organizational structure

-Pay attention to the reddit article, Compo's final words :
+Pay attention to the reddit article, Compo's final words:
 > Shout out to all of leadership at BnB for your hard work, coordinating 193 people in a mobile game for two weeks isn't
 > an easy task!

 **193** is the exact number of _active_ BNB abyss players, just wonder what it's like to coordinate 193 people?
 Using army terminology, the guild (70 people) is considered a [company][rota] soldier, and 193 is the maximum size companies.
 It takes at least 5 people to manage that many people(and this is not counting the commanders of the platoons and squads of which the company consists).
 But the analogy with the army is not appropriate, in the case of BnB especially, because the mobile gacha and army have nothing in common and cannot have: